algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 ## Mockups

-Christmas is one of the celebrations for everyone, so we need to compete with a lot of websites like [Santa Tracker](https://santatracker.google.com/), [Xmas Clock](https://www.xmasclock.com/) or [Email Santa](https://www.emailsanta.com/clock.asp) while not copying them.
+Christmas is one of the favourite celebrations for everyone, so we need to compete with a lot of websites like [Santa Tracker](https://santatracker.google.com/), [Xmas Clock](https://www.xmasclock.com/) or [Email Santa](https://www.emailsanta.com/clock.asp) while not copying them.

 ### index.html